 Below is a tentative weekly schedule with suggested readings from the textbook.
 All non-textbook reading will be made available in PDF format through the course Sakai site at least one class period before it is discussed in class.
-Please note that this schedule is subject to change.
+Please note that this schedule is subject to change, though due dates will never be moved up.